h0mbre/h0mbre.github.io/_posts/2020-01-20-HEVD-StackOverflow.md

 The shellcode has been explained really well on Rootkit's blog, please go read it and understand what it's doing, we use a very similar shellcode approach when we port our exploit to x86-64.

 ## Conclusion
 That was tons of fun.
-The hardest parts for me were tracking down documentation on the API calls, tracking down documenation for the `ctypes` functions, and then walking through the shellcode.
+The hardest parts for me were tracking down documentation on the API calls, tracking down documentation for the `ctypes` functions, and then walking through the shellcode in the debugger.
 This was a great way to start learning WinDBG.
-With the different views available, it really doesn't feel that different from debuggers im used to.
+With the different views available, it really doesn't feel that different from debuggers I'm used to.
 Next we will port this exploit to Windows 7 x86-64, which has some more curveballs.

 Thanks to everyone mentioned in the blogpost, you've been hugely helpful I really appreciate everything.
 Truly.